mcsausage/git-intro/README.md

 # git-intro
-Template Repository for git introductory lesson
+Elza's Repository for git mastery.
+I like crosswords.